wearablebp/wearablebp.github.io/index.md

 datatable: true
 ---

-Welcome to the <b>wearablebp.github.io</b> !
-This website accompanies our timely review on [Wearable Blood Pressure Monitoring and Study Design](https://repository.rice.edu/items/dc23828a-80aa-41b9-95c9-554ddf6bea96).
+<h2> Welcome to the <b>wearablebp.github.io</b>!</h2>
+This website accompanies our review on [Wearable Blood Pressure Monitoring and Study Design](https://repository.rice.edu/items/dc23828a-80aa-41b9-95c9-554ddf6bea96).
 The goal of this website is to allow researchers to understand the state of Wearable BP.
 Here, you can find:

 <ul>
 	<li> <a href="{{site.baseurl}}/bib/">Bibliography</a>: search tool for studies included and excluded in systematic review </li>